Clinker (boat building): Into the medieval

 Though clinker construction is closely associated with Nordic countries, the same technique was used at an early stage in other parts of Northern Europe.
 The Saxon burial ship at Sutton Hoo in eastern England is an early (c.
 630 AD) example of this sort of ship occurring in the broader Northern European area.
 Other sites from the 7th century AD include Kvalsund, Norway, Gretstedbro in Jutland and Snape in eastern England.
 One difference from the Nydam boat is that individual planks in the later period are shorter and narrower.
-This suggests that large oak trees for ship-building had become a lot less common by the 7th century, so timber of smaller dimensions had to be used.
+This suggests that large oak trees for ship-building had become significantly less common by the 7th century, so timber of smaller dimensions had to be used.

 The Gokstad Ship, a Viking longship, displaying the overlapping planks that characterize clinker construction.

 The 8th, 9th and 10th centuries saw the use of Viking longships for raiding and settlement.
 Archaeological remains of these clinker-built ships include the Oseberg ship and the Gokstad ship.
 These show some development from earlier vessels, including a partial which acted as the mast step.
 As well as these warship types, cargo vessels were built which were less extreme with greater beam and more emphasis on propulsion by sail, together with extra cross-beams to strengthen the hull for greater weight carrying.

 The cog is part of another ship-building tradition in Northern Europe that existed at the same time that the purely Nordic-tradition clinker vessels were being built.
 Though the classic cog construction uses flush planking for the bottom, the sides are constructed in a clinker method – with the difference that the nails that passed through overlapping planks were simply bent over and driven back into the plank, rather than using roves.

 Clinker-built vessels were constructed as far South as the Basque country; the Newport Medieval Ship is an example.
 By the 14th century, clinker-built ships and the cog represented the major construction methods in Northern Europe.